US races to find safe haven for Afghan translators in Central Asia as troop withdrawal nears - Local News 8

 Three months after President Joe Biden announced his plan to pull troops out by a September 11 deadline, the withdrawal is virtually complete.
 The speed of the US exit is raising concerns about whether the administration has planned carefully enough to protect the safety of Afghans who risked their lives to help the US, particularly as the Taliban gains control of wider swaths of the country.

-“The good news is the administration is trying to find a solution because this is obviously a major problem and it’s becoming more urgent as the security situation in Afghanistan deteriorates more quickly than people expected,” said Lisa Curtis, a former National Security Council director for South and Central Asia who is now a member of the Vandenberg Coalition, a non-profit foreign policy group.
+“The good news is the administration is trying to find a solution because this is obviously a major problem and it’s becoming more urgent as the security situation in Afghanistan deteriorates more quickly than people expected,” said Lisa Curtis, a former National Security Council director for South and Central Asia who is now director of the Indo-Pacific Security Program at the Center for a New American Security.

 After detailing his drawdown plans, his hopes for the embattled civilian Afghan government and his view of US air support, Biden bristled at further questions about the state of Afghanistan on Friday.
 “I’m not going to answer any more questions about Afghanistan,” Biden told reporters.